hibernator11/workshop-notebooks-dhnb2024/README.md

 ## Digital collections
 [Timarit.is](https://timarit.is/) is a collaborative project between the:

-- National Library of the Faroe Islands,
+- National Library of the Faroe Islands
-- National and Public Library of Greenland and
+- National and Public Library of Greenland
-- National and University Library of Iceland.
+- National and University Library of Iceland

 The access is open to everyone and the material is made available by using the latest methods in information technology.